Puer Aeternus Archetype: Understanding the Eternal Child

 What happens when the Eternal Child possesses a larger percentage of a civilization?

-As a consequence, totalitarianism and fascism inevitably rise to fill the void where mature adulthood is supposed to be.
+Consequently, totalitarianism and fascism inevitably rise to fill the void where mature adulthood is supposed to be.

 Aldous Huxley’s dystopian novel, A Brave New World (1932), wasn’t a work of fiction; it was a blueprint.
 With drugs (“soma”), wireless connections, virtual headsets, video games, and so on, you have all the tools and conditions needed to sedate the adolescent mind of the Puer Aeternus.